 Until recently, the Humanoid benchmark was unsolved (robots could learn to walk, but they couldn’t keep up a sustained walk).
 Our team solved it using CERL and achieved a score of about 4,702 in 1M time steps.
 Another team from UC Berkeley recently solved the Humanoid benchmark using a complementary approach and we are working to combine both teams’ approaches.

 The CERL solution fits any large-scale decision making problem that solves a complex task.
 It is especially suited to tasks that have multiple hierarchies of requirements like physical robotics, complex games, and autonomous driving, among others.
 Our team is currently working on applying CERL to automatically map various parts of a neural network to various memory and compute units on processors and thus satisfy multiple performance specifications simultaneously.

 Our team has been heavily invested in exploring methods that are data-efficient and that also relax some of the classical dependencies around gradient-based training.
 We believe that CERL is the first approach to show the significant gains from combining the best of both worlds – evolution and gradient-based reinforcement learning.

-If you would like to learn more about CERL, you can read our full paper here and check out our open source code on Github.
+If you would like to learn more about CERL, you can read our full paper here, watch a video we presented at NeurIPS 2018 and check out our open source code on Github.
 For more updates from Intel’s AI research team, you can follow us on @IntelAIResearch.